mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 The job of the scheduler is to take new Pods and assign them to a Node in the cluster.

----
+{% admonition(type="TIP") %}

-💡 It is possible to implement your own scheduler, however for most use cases the default `kube-scheduler` is sufficient -- especially since it can be [customized using scheduling policies](https://kubernetes.io/docs/reference/scheduling/policies/).
+It is possible to implement your own scheduler, however for most use cases the default `kube-scheduler` is sufficient -- especially since it can be [customized using scheduling policies](https://kubernetes.io/docs/reference/scheduling/policies/).

 Word is that CERN implemented its own scheduler to achieve workload packing (= avoiding workloads to be spread across nodes), however today [this can be achieved using scheduler policies](https://clouddocs.web.cern.ch/containers/tutorials/scheduling.html).

----
+{% end %}

 ### `kube-scheduler`